Vietnam Travel Advice

 The international relationship between the People’s Republic of China and the Vietnam has been shaky, however they do share a common socialist background.
 Vietnam also has historical connections with bordering countries such as Laos and Cambodia which relate to the Vietnam War.

-Ensure that you always travel in licensed taxis and avoid using them late at night if and when possible.
+The best travel advice for Vietnam is to ensure that you always travel in licensed taxis and avoid using them late at night if and when possible.
 Companies such as Mai Linh and Vina Sun are reputable cab companies in Saigon, but there still are fake Mai Linh and Vina Sun taxis in the city.

 If you want to drive yourself in Vietnam, you must hold a Vietnamese driving licence as International Driving Permits are not accepted (including motorcycles).
 There have been multiple fatal road side accidents in rural areas and in a number of Vietnam's national parks.
 It is highly advised not to stray off main roads onto country tracks when travelling and be aware that much of the off track terrain can be extremely hazardous and most of the time unsuitable for automobile bearing.
 You should follow safety guidelines and procedures and keep up to date will local news.
 Where appropriate take a licensed guide if you are travelling to none tourist areas that you are unfamiliar with.

 Unexploded explosive ordnance such as land mines are a continuing hazard as former remnants of the Vietnam War, mines are particularly dense in the central Vietnam region and along the Laos/Vietnam Border, formerly traversed by the Ho Chi Minh Trail.
 Mined areas are often unmarked to this day.

 Intelligent Protection International Limited provides companies and organisations with Commercial Travel Risk Services designed to mitigate risks of staff when they travel for business.
 If you are interested in these services, please see: Commercial Travel Risk Services.